adeyblue/ManAboutTheHouseEdits/index.md

 * The next bit is hard to explain.
 From this point:
 **The DVD/dailymotion version** continues this scene with the three watching the horse race until Jo breaks the aerial and the scene switches to the Ropers discussing the income tax letter.
 **The ITV version** however switches to the start of the Ropers scene here to disguise the cut.
 The Ropers scene continues until Mildred muses about starting again in Brighton, at which point it switches back to the three watching the horse race at the point after the cut.
 Then after Jo break the aerial, it rejoins the Ropers scene.
 * The ITV version does cut a bit out of the Roper's scene as a result.
-This bit ¬
+This bit:

 ## 10:00